Residualization of Risk Factors: Examples and Pitfalls

 with:

-• $y \in \mathcal{R}^{T}$, the vector of the observations of the dependent variable
+• $y \in \mathbb{R}^{T}$, the vector of the observations of the dependent variable

 In this context, (fully) residualizing the explanatory variable $x_i, i \in {1..m}$ is done through the introduction of an auxiliary linear regression of $x_i$ on all the other explanatory variables4: